Shravlearner/VR-Retail-app-using-NLP-and-Recommendation-system/README.md

 ## Overview

 This project combines the cutting-edge technologies of Virtual Reality (VR) and Artificial Intelligence (AI) to deliver an innovative and accessible e-commerce experience.
-The platform consists of two key systems:
+The platform consists of two key systems

 1. **Virtual Reality Shopping App**: An immersive platform allowing users to explore and interact with 3D models of products in a 360-degree virtual environment.
 2. **Text-to-Speech Assistant**: An intelligent tool that enhances accessibility by providing auditory feedback and voice-driven navigation for visually impaired users.